GoogleCloudPlatform/ramble/_sources/tutorials/mirrors.rst.txt

                   variables:
                     n_nodes: 1
                     processes_per_node: 30
-      spack:
+      software:
         packages: {}
         environments: {}

-Run ``ramble workspace concretize`` to fill in the spack section.
+Run ``ramble workspace concretize`` to fill in the software section.
 The result will look something like this:

 .. code-block:: yaml